dumbmatter/fakeIndexedDB/README.md

 } from "fake-indexeddb";
 ```

+### ECMAScript modules (`import`) vs CommonJS (`require`)

+Starting with version 4, fake-indexeddb uses ECMAScript modules rather than CommonJS.
+That means you need to `import` it, not `require` it.
+If that's a problem for you, stick to version 3 of fake-indexeddb, which supports `require("fake-indexeddb")`.
+Version 3 has basically all the same functionality as version 4, and I'll try to make any important bug fixes in both versions.

 ### With Dexie and other IndexedDB API wrappers

 If you import `fake-indexeddb/auto` before calling `new Dexie()`, it should work: